johnandersen777/johnandersen777.github.io/content/about.md

 All content on this site is public domain via the [unlicense](#license) for redistribution and remixing without need for attribution (Unlicense / CC0 1.0)

-This page hopefully helps you find whatever context you're looking for about the authors of the content on this site.
+Authors of the content on this site can be found via commit data referenced via the GitHub link on the [contact](/contact/) page.
+Please contribute!

 Hope you have a great day! :D